P4ti3nn3/USB-Armory-Setup/Auto-conf/README.md

 Wait a few minutes and then you can follow the nexts steps.

 At the step `Loading of the armory utils`, if the message `connection refused` show up, re run the tool but select `Armory utils sharing` and answer `yes` to the message.

+You can now access the key for the next part.

+# Second part : secured configuration

+Now on the Armory do :

+    sudo su -
+    cd /home/usbarmory/armory-utils
+    ./step1

+It will reboot the Armory so after the reboot, reconnect to it and do :

+    sudo su -
+    cd /home/usbarmory/armory-utils
+    ./step2

+It will reboot the Armory so after the reboot, reconnect to it and do :

+    sudo su -
+    cd /home/usbarmory/armory-utils
+    ./step3

+It will take a few time